Tayoso/openreach_case_study/README.md

 #### How will you use your team?

-Assuming resource is not constrained, this will be a 12 weeks project for Phase 1 involving weekly sprints.
+Assuming resource is not a constraint, there will be a 12 weeks delivery timeframe for Phase 1 and 12 weeks for Phase 2 involving weekly sprints.
+Its safer to make concessions when planning delivery timelines in data science projects.
+If the project finishes earlier, that's a bonus for the team and the business.

+**Phase 1**

 - 2-3 weeks to generate the project proposal involving the Project Manager and Senior Data Scientist (myself).
-During this period, we will clearly frame the problem.
+During this period, we will clearly frame the problem and define the goals.
-  - Identify and discuss with the stakeholders within the project. i.e.,  Junior Data Scientists, product team, field engineers, a representative of the 4 different regions to align.
+  - Identify and discuss with the stakeholders within the project. i.e.,  Junior Data Scientists, product team, field engineers, a representative of the 4 different regions to align to collect user stories.
-  - During this period,the data scientists, 1 part time and full time will research on how the work can be done and also how we can create a prototype solution (if this meets the business needs)
+  - During this period,the data scientists, 1 part time and full time will research on how the work can be done and also how we can create a prototype solution.
-  - Project Kickoff workshop
+  - Project Kickoff workshop.
 - 2-4 weeks for data understanding, cleaning, exploration of data from all 4 different regions and establishing how to align them all.
-- 2-3 weeks for modelling and model evaluation
+- 2-3 weeks for feature selection & engineering, modeling and model evaluation
 - 1 week for QA, bug-fixing
 - 1 week to prepare to present to key stakeholders

-*With weekly sprints to update stakeholders, to be presented by Junior Data Scientist and Senior Data Scientist.
+*with weekly sprints to update stakeholders, to be presented by Junior Data Scientist and Senior Data Scientist.

+**Phase 2**

+- 2 weeks for model deployment; looking at the pipeline and frequency of running the model
+- 6 weeks for model serving a frontend UI on GCP app engine using a rest endpoint
+- 2 weeks for model monitoring; How do you know that a feature you overlooked is doing better?
+The model pipeline will inform you if you need to retrain.
+Reproducibility and scalability so as to reproduce quickly and reduce latency.
+- Model maintenance is an ongoing process and will take up to 2 weeks to set up notifications that will prompt actions to be taken where new features are available to retrain the model.
+Here, we answer questions pertaining to the longevity of the model.

 #### How will you prioritise features?

-By carrying out a feasibility study (part of the business understanding process) to confirm the course of action.
-This will further clarify the minimum viable product, the KPIs, milestones.

-1. Prototype build - Get a baseline model that estimates delivery date completion for a sample dataset. e.g. East Sussex county

-2. Productionise a refined model which will serve all domains and all counties within Openreach's point to point fibre network.

-   ​
+Feature prioritisation starts with a shared vision and with collaborative leadership.
+Features will be collected as epics.
+These epics are a collection of user stories from end users who would end up using the product.
+With the help of a project/business analyst/product owner, we can collect requirements which will be passed onto the development team.
+The product features will be agreed upon by ranking the features using certain metrices to avoid feature overload.

+1. **Feasibility:** How technically possible is the feature given the resources and tools you currently have?
+Talk to your technical team members—back-end engineers, UI designers, and front-end developers—to understand what *can* be done (vs. what’s impossible or highly improbable).
+2. **Desirability:** Do your customers actually want it?
+Use every available tool to understand whether this is something your users desire.
+Essentially, differentiate between basic features, performance features and attractive features.
+That means talking to researchers, UX designers, marketers, and support, as well as going through any users tests and validation you may have already completed.
+3. **Viability:** How does this feature relate to or support the project objectives?
+Talk to relevant executives and other product managers to understand how this feature works in a bigger ecosystem—both your own (other features, strategies, and goals) and the industry as a whole (regulations, legal issues, financials).

+*Note: Research is key in feature prioritisation.

 #### How will you keep stakeholders informed?

-Weekly Sprints involving a technical/non-technical, low-level/high level presentation (dependent on the stakeholders present at the sprint) to showcase findings.
+- Weekly Sprints involving a technical/non-technical, low-level/high level presentations (dependent on the stakeholders present at the sprint) to showcase findings.
+- Emails, Confluence for sharing documents with stakeholders and collaborative purposes.

-Internally, the technical team will have Jira project monitoring board, Agile boards to monitor project progress.
+- Internally, the technical team will have Jira project monitoring board, Agile boards, RAG sheets to monitor project progress.